idptools/metapredict/README.md

 	meta.graph_disorder("DAPPTSQEHTQAEDKERD", DPI=300)

-**Changing the disorder threshhold line -**
+**Changing the disorder threshold line -**
-The disorder threshhold line for graphs defaults to 0.3.
+The disorder threshold line for graphs defaults to 0.3.
 However, if you want to change where the line designating the disorder cutoff is, simply specify *disorder_threshold = Float* where Float is some decimal value between 0 and 1.

 **Example**